Eden-PHP/Core/README.md

 		//15. save model to user table in database ->save('user');

 `Figure 14` is quite a mouthful, but let's go over the main parts regarding states.
 The first 5 steps are about initially saving the user data into our MySQL database.
-Step 6 `6. save the user model state` saves the instance internally to a key called `user` as in `->setState('user')`.
+Step 6 `6. save the user model state` saves the instance internally to a key called `user` as in `->saveState('user')`.
 Next, step 7 to 12 are about sending an email out using `Eden\Mail\Smtp`.
 Then we return back to our user state in step 13 using `->loadState('user')` so we can confirm the email has been sent out by updating that row with step 14 `->setUserValidation(1)`.

 As we can see we never had to leave the chain to accomplish multiple tasks and we never needed to set a variable as well.
 We can even set any variables to a state.